 Explosion/ Bursting Hazard

 Section I: SAFETY CONSIDERATIONS

-In order to be useful as a vehicle self-recovery tool, your O series winch uses a powerful electric motor to develop a cable pull of roughly 9000 lbs.
+In order to be useful as a vehicle self-recovery tool, your O series winch uses a powerful electric motor to develop a winch line pull of roughly 11500 lbs.
 In order to avoid risk of injuries, all users and bystanders to winch operations should acquaint themselves with the following important safety considerations.